sanctuuary/APE_UseCases/GeoGMT/README.md

 - [**E1**](E1) use case extends the initial workflow sinthesys step with additional constraints enforcing better map annotations.

 ## Installation
 In order to run the synthesis APE-&lt;version>.jar needs to be available: https://github.com/sanctuuary/APE.

+#### Optional
-Furthermore, in order to be able to execute the generated workflows on the machine, GMT (https://www.generic-mapping-tools.org/download/) set of tools and the Ghostscript command line tool (https://www.ghostscript.com/doc/current/Install.htm) need to be installed.
+In order to be able to execute the generated workflows on the machine, GMT set of tools needs to be installed: http://gmt.soest.hawaii.edu/projects/gmt/wiki/Installing
+This step is not required for the workflow synthesis, considering that the synthesis of conadidate workflows and their execution are 2 separate steps.

 ## Run